nubenetes/awesome-kubernetes/docs/nosql.md

 	- [foojay.io: K8ssandra Performance Benchmarks on Cloud Managed Kubernetes](https://foojay.io/today/k8ssandra-performance-benchmarks-on-cloud-managed-kubernetes/)
 	- [datastax.medium.com: We Pushed Helm to the Limit—then Built a Kubernetes Operator](https://datastax.medium.com/we-pushed-helm-to-the-limit-then-built-a-kubernetes-operator-5136f7c71e91)
 	- [thenewstack.io: How to Run a Cassandra Operation in Docker](https://thenewstack.io/how-to-run-a-cassandra-operation-in-docker/)
+	- [medium.com/building-the-open-data-stack: How to Migrate Your Cassandra Database to Kubernetes with Zero Downtime](https://medium.com/building-the-open-data-stack/how-to-migrate-your-cassandra-database-to-kubernetes-with-zero-downtime-f824f5bbf50b) In this post, you'll learn how to migrate existing Cassandra clusters to the K8ssandra operator without downtime by leveraging flat networking.
+This allows Cassandra nodes running in VMs to connect to Cassandra pods running in Kubernetes directly
 - [HBase.apache.org](http://hbase.apache.org/)
 - [Hive.apache.org](https://hive.apache.org/)
 - [rethinkdb.com](http://rethinkdb.com)